logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

   -  azure
 ---

-To simplify shipping if your Azure Blob logs, we provide an automated deployment process.
+To simplify shipping of your Azure Blob logs, we provide an automated deployment process.

 At the end of this process,